 Review your course using our accessibility checklist for designing, building and teaching in Canvas.
 The OTL is here to help support faculty and facilitate this process.

 If you have any remaining questions or support needs, please contact the Office of Teaching and Learning.

 Yes, per DU’s COVID-19 Classroom Protocol, “Instructors are required to use Canvas to provide access to essential course materials, including syllabi and assignments.”

 Fortunately, Canvas allows you to import content from a previous course into a new course.
 You can also use the Canvas templates the OTL has designed to help create your Canvas course containers.

-See “How do I import content from a previous Canvas course to a new course shell?” and “How to Import the OTL Canvas Template” for further information.
+See “How do I import content from a previous Canvas course to a new course shell?” and “How can I use a template to set up my Canvas course?” for further information

 The OTL has two official templates you can use to design your Canvas courses: The OTL Advanced Canvas Template and the OTL Basic Canvas Template.
 You can download either template from the Canvas Commons.